-Daniel was a man who has ascended to the highest position in his country “because an excellent spirit was in him.”
-Daniel 6:4 says, “…because he was faithful” and “no error or fault” was found in him.
-Faithfulness, excellence and righteousness had brought Daniel to a position of authority and honor and he was greatly blessed by God, but that didn’t mean he was problem free- no!
+Daniel was a man who had ascended to the highest position in his country “because an excellent spirit was in him.”
+Presumably, Daniel was a man who was doing everything right before the Lord.
+He was a man of prayer and praise who wasn’t afraid to stand up and speak out for the Lord.
+Daniel 6:4 says, “…he was faithful” and “no error or fault” was found in him.
+Faithfulness, excellence and righteousness had brought Daniel to a position of authority and honor in the kingdom where he had once been brought in as a captive boy – and he was greatly blessed by God, but that didn’t mean he was problem free…

 Daniel’s natural immediate response in trouble was to worship God.
 God certainly didn’t cause Daniel’s troubles and He didn’t withdraw His blessing on Daniel’s life because of trouble.
 Daniel was still blessed of God even in adversity, and the Lord brought him victory in a very difficult experience.
 But even though everything had changed, Daniel did not change.
 He remained faithful to God, he worshipped.
 Those were the things he had been doing before and that didn’t change.
 Daniel did not let his circumstances change who he was.
 A lifestyle of worship is reflected in how we respond to life.
-No matter what you’re going through, faithfulness to worship Him,to connect with Him, will change everything (Psalm 18:25).
+No matter what you’re going through, faithfulness to worship Him and to connect with Him through praise and worship, His Word and your prayer will change everything (Psalm 18:25).

 More About the Trials and Tribulations in the Lives of Daniel, Shadrach.
 Meshach and Abednego:

 - “Bow, Bend or Burn: The Problem”